cb372/scalacache/modules/doc/src/main/tut/docs/modes.md

 import scalacache.modes.scalaFuture._
 ```

-* Executes the operation on a separate thread and returns a `scala.util.Future`
+* Executes the operation on a separate thread and returns a `scala.concurrent.Future`

 You will also need an ExecutionContext in implicit scope: